Without hesitation, we knew early on that our desire was for this project to gain (LEED) Certification.

 Let’s face it.
 The brewing process is inherently water-intensive.
 We monitor our water consumption religiously and have placed submeters throughout our production facility to help us maximize water efficiencies throughout the brewing process, whether it be wort production, tank cleaning or floor scrubbing.

 If we had a bigger roof we would have more solar panels, but like many, we make due with what we have.
-A 101 KW solar photovoltaic (PV) was installed atop our new facility in the Fall of 2016.
-From it we anticipate being able to offset 21% of our energy consumption.
+A 101 KWh solar photovoltaic (PV) array was installed atop our new facility in the Fall of 2016.
+From it, we offset nearly 100% of our brewing operations.

 What is LEED?

 LEED stands for "Leadership in Energy and Environmental Design".

 LEED-certified buildings are resource efficient.
 They use less water and energy and reduce greenhouse gas emissions.
 As an added bonus, they save money.